Watzit/Curse-of-Strahd/Plane of Shadow/Domains of Dread/Ravenloft/Barovia/Vistani.md

 ?.8

-Strahd conquered this land centuries ago and named it after his father, KingBarov.
-Strahd uses wolves, bats, and other creatures to spy on all of his realm.
+[[NPCs/Strahd/Strahd|Strahd]] conquered this land centuries ago and named it after his father, KingBarov. [[NPCs/Strahd/Strahd|Strahd]] uses wolves, bats, and other creatures to spy on all of his realm.

 • [[Barovians]] are simple, frightened people.
 Some have old souls, but many do not.
 The soulless ones are easy tospot,fortheyknownothingbutfear.Theyhaveno charm, hope, or spark, and they don't cry.

-, The [[Old Svalich Road]] passes through Strahd's do­ main.
+, The [[Old Svalich Road]] passes through [[NPCs/Strahd/Strahd|Strahd]]'s do­ main.
 Three settlements lie on the road like beads on a string: [[Krezk]] to the west,[[Vallaki]] in the heart of the valley,andBaroviatotheeast.Strahdhasspiesin each settlement.

 , There'sanoldwindmillontheroadbetweenthevil­ lage ofBarovia and the town ofVallaki.
 It should be avoided at all costs!
 (TheVistani refuse to say more.)